wnfs-wg/spec/spec/private-wnfs.md

 }
 ```

+See the [validation specification](/spec/validation.md) on requirements for validating this data during deserialization.

 A file in the cleartext layer turns into a `PrivateNodeHeader` and `PrivateNode` in the cleartext data layer.
 Each of these data is then encrypted and put under the same label in the `PrivateForest` as a block of the encrypted data layer:

 ```typescript